utkdigitalinitiatives/polk-correspondence-app/.github/PULL_REQUEST_TEMPLATE.md

 # How should this be tested?

 Describe what steps to take to test this change.

+**Does this modify polk.xml?
+If so, is the document valid?**

 # Additional Notes:
 Any additional information that you think would be helpful when reviewing this PR.